waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **6. Clockwise Room Visit Sequence:** Visiting the four corner rooms in a specific clockwise order (NW -> NE -> SE -> SW) and then interacting with the NPC will trigger the transformation.
 This test is currently in progress.
     - **6. Clockwise Room Visit Sequence:** Visiting the four corner rooms in a specific clockwise order (NW -> NE -> SE -> SW) and then interacting with the NPC does not trigger the transformation.
 - **ROCKET DISGUISE (NEW HYPOTHESIS):** A Rocket Grunt previously mentioned needing a disguise.
 The path forward in the Radio Tower may require obtaining a Rocket uniform to get past the guard, rather than finding the Director.
 A grunt in the Goldenrod Underground might be the key.
+- **7. Direct Interaction from Correct Entrance:** Entering from the southern entrance and interacting with the TEACHER at (3, 27) does not trigger the transformation.